kyma-project/api-gateway/docs/istio-jwt.md

 >**NOTE:** Currently, we support only a single `fromHeader` or a single `fromParameter`.
 Specifying both of these fields for a JWT issuer is not supported.

-When `istio` JWT Handler is enabled you can configure APIRule with Istio JWT like in the example below:
+When Istio JWT Handler is enabled, you can configure an APIRule with Istio JWT as in the following example:

 ```yaml
 apiVersion: gateway.kyma-project.io/v1beta1